 Although constraints Eq.
 (3) do not change the MLP exactly into a logical network they are sufficient to facilitate logical interpretation of the final network function.
 MLPs are trained using relatively large λ_1 value at the beginning, followed by a large λ_2 value near the end of the training process.
 These parameters determine the simplicity/accuracy tradeoff of the generated network and extracted rules.
-If a very simple network (and later logical rules) is desired, giving only rough description of the data, λ_1 should be as large as possible: although one may estimate the relative size of the regularization term versus the mean square error (MSE) a few experiments are sufficient to find the largest value for which the MSE is still acceptable and does not decrease quickly when λ_1 is decreased.
+If a very simple network (and thus simple logical rules) is desired, giving only rough description of the data, λ_1 should be as large as possible to obtain acceptable error rate at the end of training.
+Although one may estimate the relative size of the regularization term versus the mean square error (MSE) a few experiments are sufficient to find the largest value for which the MSE is still acceptable and does not decrease quickly when λ_1 is decreased.
 Smaller values of λ_1 should be used to obtain more accurate networks (rules).
 The value of λ_2 should reach the value of λ_1 near the end of the training.